ytbryan/rename/README.md

 #Rename

 A simple ruby script to sync your iOS resources/directories with project name.
+For now, the script does not rename project name with whitespaces.

 ![rename](gif/finally.gif)